-Is it because we’re stubborn, or is it because we will only accept advice from people who we think will have the answers and think only educated people do?
-We seem to put our trust in educated people.
+Is it because we’re stubborn, or is it because we only accept advice from people who we think will have the answers and think only educated people do?
 Does knowledge or education have anything to do with common sense and do they both work in harmony with each other?

 We can be knowledgeable but without common sense.
 Just because we obtain knowledge from a book, doesn’t mean we have common sense.
 Learning facts doesn’t always equate to common sense.
-We must apply those facts to everyday life and situations.
+To equate facts to common sense we must be able to apply those facts to everyday life and situations.

 Without an education, we can still know as much as there is to know, probably more than someone who just knows about what they’ve learned in school.
 Just because we don’t have an education, doesn’t mean we’re not knowledgeable.
 Education comes in many forms.

 We should learn to take advice from anyone with or without an education.
-To ignore good advice when it’s given because that person isn’t educated is wrong.
+Everyone has something to say.
+To ignore good advice when it’s given just because that person isn’t educated is morally wrong.